 Are antibodies used to diagnose COVID-19?

-An antibody test detects the presence of antibodies to a specific infection and not the presence of the actual infection.
-An antibody test will not show if you have a current COVID-19 infection because it can take 1–3 weeks after infection for your immune system to make antibodies.
+An antibody test detects the presence of antibodies to a specific infection and not the actual infection itself.
+An antibody test will not show if you have current COVID-19 infection because it can take 1–3 weeks after infection for your immune system to make antibodies.

 If my test result says that SARS-CoV-2 antibodies are detected, what does this mean?

 If SARS-CoV-2 antibodies are detected, it is possible that you have recently or previously had COVID-19.
-You may test positive for antibodies even if you have never had symptoms of COVID-19.
+You may also test positive for antibodies even if you have never had symptoms of COVID-19.
 This can happen if you had an infection without symptoms, which is called an asymptomatic infection.
-There is also a small chance that this is a false positive result, because antibody tests may detect antibodies to a different virus from the same family of viruses (called coronaviruses).
+There is also a small chance that this is a false positive result, because antibody tests may detect antibodies to a different virus from the same coronavirus family.

 If SARS-CoV-2 antibodies are detected, does it mean I am immune to COVID-19?